camj2/server/README.md

 ### DHCP

-Make sure to set a static ip address for your server in your router interface.
+Make sure to set a static ip address in your router interface.

 ### Update